Authentication and scopes

 tags:writeCreate, update, and delete tags

-transcript_timelines:readRead engagement transcript timelines
+transcript_timelines:readRead transcript timelines for non-private engagements

 users:readList and read users